 \section{Abstract}

-Self-testing is a key characteristic of certain nonlocal games, which allow one to uniquely determine the underlying quantum state and measurement operators used by the players, based solely on their observed input-output correlations \cite{mayers2003self}.
-Motivated by the limitations of current quantum devices, we study self-testing in the \emph{high-noise regime}, where the two players are restricted to sharing many copies of a noisy entangled state with an arbitrary constant noise rate.
-In this setting, many existing self-tests fail to certify any nontrivial structure.
-We first characterize the maximal winning probabilities of the CHSH game \cite{clauser1969proposed}, the Magic Square game \cite{mermin1990quantum}, and the 2-out-of-$n$ CHSH game \cite{chao2018test} as functions of the noise rate, under the assumption that players use traceless observables.
-These results enable the construction of device-independent protocols for estimating the noise rate.
-Building on this analysis, we show that these three games—--together with an additional test enforcing the tracelessness of binary observables—--can self-test one, two, and $n$ pairs of anticommuting Pauli operators, respectively.
-These are the first known self-tests that are robust in the high-noise regime and remain sound even when the players' measurements are noisy.
-Our proofs rely on Sum-of-Squares (SoS) decompositions and Pauli analysis techniques developed in the contexts of quantum proof systems and quantum learning theory.
+Motivated by the limitations of near-term quantum devices, we study nonlocal games in the \emph{high-noise regime}, where the two players may share arbitrarily many copies of a noisy entangled state.
+In this regime, existing rigidity theorems are unable to certify any nontrivial quantum structure.
+We first characterize the maximal quantum winning probabilities of the CHSH game\cite{clauser1969proposed}, the Magic Square game\cite{mermin1990quantum}, and their 2-out-of-$n$ variants \cite{chao2018test} as explicit functions of the noise rate.
+These characterizations enable the construction of device-independent protocols for estimating the underlying noise level.
+Building on these results, we prove noise-robust rigidity theorems showing that these games certify one, two, and $n$ pairs of anticommuting Pauli observables, respectively.
+To our knowledge, these are the first rigidity results of Pauli measurements that remain sound in the high-noise regime, which has applications in Measurement-Device-Independent (MDI) cryptography and studying the computational power of Multi-prover Interactive Proof System with entanglement and a vanishing completeness-soundness gap ($\MIP^*_0$).
+Our proofs rely on Sum-of-Squares decompositions and Pauli analysis techniques originating from quantum proof systems and quantum learning theory, respectively.